Improved Universal Graphs for Trees: Basic constructions proof overview

-In order to show universality, we rely on the following simple and well-known property of separating vertices in trees \cite{chung1983}.
+With this notation at hand, we construct for each $h$ a graph $T^*_{h,d}$ on $V_{h,d}$ by adding for every $v\in V_{h,d}$ all edges that contain $v$ and \begin{typesofedges} \item every descendant of $v$, i.e., every vertex in $D_v$; \item $v-1, \dots, v-(d-1)$ and every vertex in $D_{v-1}\cup \dots \cup D_{v-(d-1)}$. \end{typesofedges} In the case $d=3$ we add a few more edges, namely those containing $v\in V_{h,3}$ and \begin{typesofedges}[resume] \item every vertex in the half (rounded down) of $\{z\} \cup D_z$ that is eaten last, where $z$ is the lexicographically smallest child of $v+1$. \end{typesofedges} The necessity of having additional edges in the case $d=3$ arises due to a delicate detail that we will discuss later.
+With $T_{h,d}^*$ at hand, we now consider the following graphs that are central in what follows. \begin{definition} For $d, n \in \mathbb{N}$, let $h\ge 0$ be such that $|V_{h-1,d}|<n\le|V_{h,d}|$.
+We define $U_{n,d}$ as the induced subgraph of $T^*_{h,d}$ on the $n$ vertices of $T^*_{h,d}$ that are eaten last. \end{definition} For example, Figure \ref{fig:ternarytree} shows the vertex sets $V(U_{14,3})$ and $V(U_{40,3})$.
+The crucial step in our proof, and the one that requires most work, is to verify that for $d\in \{2,3\}$, in this way, we obtain universal graphs, see Sections~\ref{sec: binary trees} and \ref{sec:ternary trees}. \begin{lemma} For $n\in \mathbb{N}$ and $d\in \{2,3\}$ the graphs $U_{n,d}$ are universal. \end{lemma} In order to show universality, our starting point is the following simple and well-known property of separating vertices in trees \cite{chung1983}.
 Let $|G| = |V(G)|$ be the number of vertices of a graph $G$. \begin{lemma} Let $t \in\mathbb{N}_0$ and $F$ be a forest with $|F|\geq t+1$.
 Then for some vertex $s$, there is a forest $F' \subset F \setminus s$ such that $t \leq |F'| \leq 2t$. \end{lemma} Lemma \ref{lem:sep-chung} allows to split a forest, by removing one vertex, into two forests containing a suitable number of vertices.
 This paves the way to construct universal graphs using the binary tree as a base structure and to pursue a divide and conquer approach for the embedding of \emph{any} forest.
 This is the main approach followed in~\cite{chung1983}.
-We extend this idea by using ternary trees as building blocks for the universal graphs, based on the following enhanced version of Lemma~\ref{lem:sep-chung}.
-By a slight abuse of terminology, let (possibly empty) forests $F_1,\dots,F_t$ be a \emph{partition} of a forest $F$ if they are vertex disjoint and $F_1 \cup \dots \cup F_t =F$. \begin{lemma} Let $0 \leq m$, $2m \leq M$ and $F$ be a forest with $|F|\geq M+1$.
+We extend this idea by using ternary trees as building blocks for the universal graphs, based on the following refined version of Lemma~\ref{lem:sep-chung}.
+By a slight abuse of terminology, let (the possibly empty) forests $F_1,\dots,F_t$ be a \emph{partition} of a forest $F$ if they are vertex disjoint and $F_1 \cup \dots \cup F_t =F$. \begin{lemma} Let $0 \leq m$, $2m \leq M$ and $F$ be a forest with $|F|\geq M+1$.
 Then there exists a vertex $s \in F$ and partition $F_1, F_2, F_3$ of $F\setminus s$ such that